janosh/svelte-multiselect/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

-[ ] has tests for any new functionality or bug fixes
-[ ] has examples/docs for any new functionality
+[ ] has tests (only needed if any new functionality was added or bugs fixed) [ ] has examples/docs (only needed if any new functionality was added)